matloff/imagefraud/RLRNlocalization/README.md

 Using 10 test images , copied regions are located in each image.

 These (Initial) test image outputs are located in the folder.

+How it works:

+This is an experimental method I made up (based on the RLRN 0/1 tampered/not code) and fact that theoretically tampered regions themselves should be what will produce different image features if the detection accuracy on the whole image is so high.